Portfolio Refinancing

 The Broker Relationship Has to Work Both Ways

 Investors should understand that a broker is not only a service provider.
 They are also running a business.
 In many cases, brokers are paid by lenders, and refinancing too soon after settlement can create clawback issues for them.
-While this may not directly cost the investor, it can affect the relationship if the investor constantly refinances without considering timing, cost, and whether the move genuinely makes sense.

 This does not mean investors should avoid refinancing when it is clearly in their interest.
 It means the conversation should be transparent.
-A good broker can explain the benefits, costs, lender options, possible clawback considerations, and whether waiting a little longer may produce a cleaner result.
-A good investor should respect that advice while still expecting the broker to advocate strongly where action is justified.
+A good broker can explain the benefits, costs, lender options, possible clawback considerations and whether waiting a little longer may produce a cleaner result.

-Regular reviews are usually more useful than reactive refinancing.
-An annual portfolio review can check rates, repayment types, interest-only expiry dates, equity movement, offset use, lender exposure, and serviceability.
+An annual portfolio review can check rates, repayment types, interest-only expiry dates, equity movement, offset use, lender exposure and serviceability.
 It can also help the investor plan the next purchase before the buying opportunity appears.
-Waiting until a contract is signed or an auction is approaching can reduce options.

-Finally, refinancing should not be used to avoid the fundamentals.
-If the portfolio is under pressure because the assets have weak rent, poor demand, high costs, or limited growth fundamentals, a refinance may buy time but it does not fix the asset selection issue.
-Strong lending strategy works best when paired with strong buying strategy, clear due diligence, and disciplined portfolio management.
-For more on assessing the property before you buy, read the guide to data-driven due diligence for property investors.
+Refinancing can improve a portfolio’s position, but it should not be used to avoid the fundamentals.
+If a portfolio is under pressure because the assets have weak rent, poor tenant demand, high costs, limited growth fundamentals or ongoing maintenance issues, a refinance may buy time but it does not fix the underlying problem.

 Need a clearer investment buying and portfolio review process?
-Get support with strategy, suburb research, property assessment, due diligence, negotiation, and the broader thinking that should happen before your next purchase or refinance.
+Get support with strategy, suburb research, property assessment, due diligence, negotiation and the broader thinking that should happen before your next purchase or refinance.

 Book a 15-minute call